SowdeswariS/Module1/Conditional Statements in Python: Even or Odd Checker.md

-## Experiment No: 4 – Conditional Statements- Checking the number is divisible by 9 or not
+## Conditional Statements- Checking the number is divisible by 9 or not
 ## AIM
 To Write a Python program to read a number and check whether the number is divisible by 9 or not using  if else
 ## ALGORITHM